TESL Frequently Asked Questions

 Are the hours flexible?

 No. The program hours are not flexible and personal schedules cannot be accommodated.
-Attendance at all scheduled classroom hours is required for graduation and certification.
+This intensive program is suitable for individuals who can handle a rigorous course load and tight deadlines; Attendance at all scheduled classroom hours is required for graduation and certification.

 Where is the program located?

 The TESL program is taught at the Newnham Campus (1750 Finch Avenue East).
 It is part of the English Language Institute located in Room B4000.